TTDLLC/uaw1284-mbr-srv/README.md

 | `MONGO_URI`      | MongoDB connection string used by Mongoose and the session store.           |
 | `LOG_LEVEL`      | Optional Pino log level (`debug`, `info`, etc.).                            |

+Additional security, rate-limit, and logging toggles are documented in `.env.example` and `docs/LOGGING.md`.

 When running behind a proxy/load balancer set `NODE_ENV=production`.
 The server automatically enables `trust proxy`, secure cookies, and HSTS in that mode.

 Routes